Sinead Farrelly: Apollon Limassol, 2013–2014

 At the end of the 2013 NWSL season, Farrelly joined Cypriot team Apollon Limassol for a second time, this time on loan from FC Kansas City.
-The loan spell will end on January 31, 2014.
+The loan spell ended on 31 January 2014.

-Portland Thorns FC 2014–2015
+Portland Thorns FC, 2014–2015

-On January 13, 2014, Portland Thorns FC announced that they had obtained Farrelly from FC Kansas City in exchange for a second-round draft pick (16th pick overall) in the 2014 NWSL College Draft.
+On 13 January 2014, Portland Thorns FC announced that they had obtained Farrelly from FC Kansas City in exchange for a second-round draft pick (16th pick overall) in the 2014 NWSL College Draft.

-Boston Breakers 2016
+Boston Breakers, 2016

-On October 26, 2015, Boston Breakers announced that they had obtained Farrelly from Portland Thorns FC in a package deal along with McCall Zerboni for first-round (No. 2 overall) and second-round (No. 20 overall) picks in the 2016 National Women's Soccer League College Draft.
+On 26 October 2015, Boston Breakers announced that they had obtained Farrelly from Portland Thorns FC in a package deal along with McCall Zerboni for first-round (No. 2 overall) and second-round (No. 20 overall) picks in the 2016 National Women's Soccer League College Draft.
 Farrelly sat the season out due to neck and back injuries sustained from a car crash.

-Seattle Reign 2016

-In October 2016, Seattle Reign FC selected Farrelly off the NWSL Re-Entry Wire.
-She announced her retirement on Facebook on December 2, 2016.
+In October 2016, Seattle Reign FC selected Farrelly off the NWSL Re-Entry Wire after the Breakers waived her at the end of the 2016 season.
+However, Farrelly announced her retirement on Facebook on 2 December 2016.

+First Retirement, 2016–2023

+After her retirement, Farrelly moved back to Portland and worked as a nanny.
+After a brief marriage in 2019, she also participated in the George Floyd protests in Portland, then moved to California.

+NJ/NY Gotham FC, 2023–2024

+In the summer of 2022, Farrelly decided to resume her professional football career, quit her job, and moved from California to Pennsylvania to resume training.
+Her former college coach Steve Swanson connected Farrelly to NJ/NY Gotham FC general manager Yael Averbuch West, who arranged a tryout.
+Farrelly chose Gotham in part due to the number of former Thorns teammates on the team, including Michelle Betos, McCall Zerboni, and Allie Long, and Averbuch West, who had competed against Farrelly during her own playing career.

+On 25 March 2023, over six years after her retirement from professional soccer, Farrelly signed for NJ/NY Gotham FC on a one-year contract with an option for 2024.
+She debuted with Gotham FC on 1 April 2023, as a 70th-minute substitute against OL Reign.

+On 7 June 2024, Farrelly announced her retirement from professional football due to post-concussion syndrome.

-International
+International career

+United States

 Farrelly has represented the United States at the U-15, U-16, U-17, U-20, and U-23 levels.

+Ireland

+In April 2023, Farrelly was called up to the Republic of Ireland national team for the first time.
+She earned her first senior international cap with Ireland on 8 April 2023, by starting and playing 60 minutes in a friendly against the United States senior team.

+In June 2023, Ireland called Farrelly up to its squad for the 2023 FIFA Women's World Cup and made her World Cup debut on 19 July 2023 by starting Ireland's opening group-stage match against Australia.

+In April 2024, Farrelly announced her retirement from international football.